ZeusSeinGrossopa/Covid19-Java-API/README.md

 ## Additional implemented functions

-To achive a better handling the API is expanded with a new simple prefabricated loading and store system.
+To achieve a better handling the API is expanded with a new simple prefabricated loading and store system.
 Additional functions:
 - Adjustable timeslots to collect data
 - Summarized data for Germany available (incidence, deaths, recovered, cases, age-groups)